File URI scheme: Windows

-This is not the same as providing the string "localhost" or the dot "." in place of the hostname.
-The string "localhost" will attempt to access the file as UNC path \\localhost\c:\path\to\the file.txt, which will not work since the colon is not allowed in a share name.
-The dot "." results in the string being passed as \\.\c:\path\to\the file.txt, which will work for local files, but not shares on the local system.
+If a local file is instead accessed by using the form of the hostname example, but substituting hostname with the string "localhost" or a dot ("."), the URI will be converted to a UNC path, in the form \\localhost\c:\path\to\the file.txt or \\.\c:\path\to\the file.txt.
+In such a case, if the filepath is absolute (beginning with a drive letter designation), then this will not work in the localhost case, since the colon is not allowed in a share name, though will work for the "dot" case so long as the file is actually and not on a share.
 For example file://./sharename/path/to/the%20file.txt will not work, because it will result in sharename being interpreted as part of the DOSDEVICES namespace, not as a network share.

-The following outline roughly describes the requirements.